 But what it doesn’t do is promise that anyone will hire you or consider it a meaningful credential.
 The purpose of the program is skill-based and education-focused: it is meant to help you be ready to do the work.

 This is not an accredited program.
 It is intended strictly for professional development.

 Establishing a successful freelance editing business (or getting a staff job from a publisher) is a separate issue from learning the skills to do the job.
-Club Ed does offer business-building classes to help you build your business, but there is no simple solution to finding clients.
+Club Ed does offer business-building classes to help you build your business, but there is no simple solution to finding clients or getting hired.

 The Club Ed program focuses on editing works written for adults, and in particular genre fiction, as this is where most fiction editing work can be found.
 If you are interested in editing primarily children’s literature (including middle grade), this program is probably not the right one for you.
 However, young adult (YA) shares enough commonalities with fiction for adults that the principles of editing for both are similar.